system-er/Godot3DInterpreter/README.md

 PRINTTD string size - print three dimensional, it uses Godot Label3D, for example PRINTTD "Helloworld 1000
    PRINTTD uses the color set with PENCOLOR and is printed at position and rotated like the turtle, if you rotate turte 45 - the text is 45 rotated
    see example codebreaker.g3i
+GETFOCUS - get the focus to the mainwindow without mouseclick to it

 # Commands interpreter "language":